College Courses Explained

 A Levels can lead to a wide range of careers and courses at university

-- Combine study with paid work you earn and learn
+- Combine study with paid work earn while you learn

 - Trains you for a specific profession

 Apprenticeships provide you with an exciting career from day one

 - Emphasis on practical skills in a specific profession